coopdevs/coopdevs-treball-odoo-provisioning/README.md

 These are [Ansible](http://docs.ansible.com/ansible/) playbooks (scripts) for managing an [Odoo](https://github.com/odoo/odoo) server.

+#### Using LXC

 You can create a local container instance with LXC using the `lxc/lxc-create.sh` script.
 Run:

 `./lxc/lxc-create.sh -n odoo-dev -t ubuntu -r xenial -h local.ofn.org`

+## Expected state

+To execute the first playbook `sysadmins.yml` to create the default user and the sysadmins users is needed that SSH root login has allowed without password.
+If you have the password os your root user, you can run `ssh-copy-id root@YOUR_HOST` like:

+` user@local.odoo.org`

+First state:
+- Permit Root SSH login (modify `/etc/ssh/sshd_config`)
+- Access without password (copy your SSH key)

 ## Playbooks